youjuice/youjuice.github.io/_projects/LETHE.md

 ---

-**"Lethe"** is an RPG game being developed by Team Blue.<br>
+**"Lethe"** is an RPG game being developed by Team Blue.</br>
-It has been developed since January 2023, and the prototype has been completed.
+It has been developed since January 2023, and the prototype has been completed.</br>
 We aim to release it on Steam in the second half of 2024.

 ## Game Info